 FAO baseline programs include the Blue Growth Initiative (BGI) and a \$45 million grant for Intra-ACP Blue-Growth Programme for Sustainable Fisheries and Aquaculture Value Chains.
 The BGI aims at building resilience of coastal communities and restoring the productive potential of fisheries and aquaculture, in order to support food security, poverty alleviation and sustainable management of living aquatic resources.
 Promoting international coordination is crucial to strengthen responsible management regimes and practices that can reconcile economic growth and food security with the restoration of the eco-systems they sustain.
-The BGI currently supports 20+ countries around the world in partnership with the UNDP, NORAD, WWF, UNEP, ICFA, MSC, GEF, World Bank, and the Netherlands.
+The BGI currently supports 20+countries around the world in partnership with the UNDP, NORAD, WWF, UNEP, ICFA, MSC, GEF, World Bank, and the Netherlands.
 Key to the BGI is the objective of "Blue communities" in target countries promoting resource stewardship, ownership and improved livelihoods, as well as curbing marine ecosystem degradation.
 The proposed project will draw on lessons learned from existing BGI experiences in Cabo Verde, Madagascar, Seychelles, Senegal, Kenya, Mauritania, Morocco, Algeria, Bangladesh, and Indonesia.
 The Intra-ACP Blue-Growth Programme for Sustainable Fisheries and Aquaculture Value Chains five-year project will contribute to economic growth, job creation, food and nutrition security by improving the economic, social and environmental sustainability of fisheries and aquaculture value chains in African, Caribbean and Pacific (ACP) countries.

-The Development Bank of Latin America or in Spanish, Corporacion Andina de Fomento (CAF), has been invested in fisheries conversation since its inception, with one of its first projects focusing on tuna harvesting in Ecuador in the 1970s.
+The Development Bank of Latin America or in Spanish, Corporacion Andina de Fomento (CAF), has been investing in fisheries conservation since its inception, with one of its first projects focusing on tuna harvesting in Ecuador in the 1970s.
 CAF's Environmental and Climate Change Division leads investments in marine and coastal conservation, advised by its 2015-2020 Strategic Biodiversity Program (BIOCAF).
 Central to BIOCAF is goals on supporting the identification, conservation, and restoration of fragile and vulnerable marine ecosystems and promoting initiatives for the establishment of marine value chains and ecosystem services, based on scientific information that allows for the sustainable valorization of oceans.
 CAF is a major advocate of ecosystem-based fisheries management in the Caribbean, including close support to CARICOM and CRFM.
 CAF has also been instrumental through its convening power, bridging national priorities into regional investment.
 CAF and CARICOM have been working closely together since signing a Memorandum of Understanding in 1996.
 More recently, CAF has been supporting CRFM, including regional workshops in support of assisting with meeting SDG 14 targets.
-CAF, together with UNCTAD and Smithsonian have advocated for blue biotrade principles and evaluation metrics.
 CAF's ongoing work in fisheries in marine conservation for the Caribbean focuses on: a) supporting an enabling business environment investing in strategic projects; b) providing green and blue financing; c) supporting coastal and marine ecosystem assessments; and d) promoting knowledge brokering at regional and international level.
-The CAF investment of up to \$25,000,000 in project co-financing will be focused on promoting Blue Biotrade principles that support an important enabling environment for broader blue economic development opportunities at the national and regional levels, and will assist in upscaling of results of components 1 and 2 in particular.
+The \$25 million of CAF cofinancing for lines of credit to project countries are directly focused on investments tied to national blue economy strategy implementation with low-financing options aimed at removing capital-intensive barriers that support creating enabling environments for public-private partnerships and private sector investments, especially in seafood value chain creation activities under project Component 2, in addition to the contribution for the implementation of Components 1 and 3.